ircv3/ircv3-specifications/extensions/message-redaction.md

 Clients SHOULD NOT provide a default reason if users do not provide one.

+When a `REDACT` command's `msgid` parameter references a known message not in the `target`'s history, clients MUST ignore it.
+This allows servers to safely relay `REDACT` commands targeting messages which they did not keep in their history.

 ## Server implementation considerations

 *This section is non-normative.*